xraypy/xraylarch/doc/xray/index.rst

       :func:`atomic_symbol`      atomic symbol from number
       :func:`atomic_mass`        atomic mass
       :func:`atomic_density`     atomic density (for pure element)
-      :func:`xray_edge`          xray edge data for a particular element and edge :func:`xray_line`          xray emission line data for an element and line :func:`xray_edges`         dictionary of all x-ray edges data for an element
+      :func:`chemparse`          parse a chemical formula to a dictionary of components :func:`xray_edge`          xray edge data for a particular element and edge :func:`xray_line`          xray emission line data for an element and line :func:`xray_edges`         dictionary of all x-ray edges data for an element